surlabs/LiveVotingRW/README.md

 This plugin allows to create real time votings within ILIAS.
 It is compatible with the previous LiveVoting plugin for ILIAS < 7.0 information and objects.
 ### Software Requirements
-This LiveVoting version 8.0 requires [PHP](https://php.net) version 8.0.x to work properly on your ILIAS 8 platform
+This LiveVoting version 8.0 requires [PHP](https://php.net) version 7.4 or 8.0.x to work properly on your ILIAS 8 platform

 ## Installation & Update
 Please, notice that previous versions of the plugin were numbered with dates (e.g. 2021.01.01).
 This version is numbered with the ILIAS version it is compatible with (e.g. ilias8 -> 8.x).